 What leads many people to Mila d'Opiz today was also the initial spark behind the company in 1938: the search for a good face cream.
 Since company founder Mila Opitz-Altherr found nothing suitable at that time for her skin problems, she began to manufacture cosmetics herself – at the beginning of an exciting story that we tell here through the milestones.

 First cosmetic products by Mila Opitz-Altherr

-Skin problems motivate the young native of Appenzell, Emilie Opitz-Altherr (*1903), to experiment with care substances.
-In cooperation with a dermatologist, Emilie Opitz, called Mila since childhood, succeeds in creating an innovative novelty: a hormone cream.
+Skin problems motivate the young native of Appenzell, Emilia Opitz-Altherr (*1903), to experiment with care substances.
+In cooperation with a dermatologist, Emilia Opitz, called Mila since childhood, succeeds in creating an innovative novelty: a hormone cream.
 She founds the cosmetics company Milopa, an abbreviation of the name Mila Opitz-Altherr.